Fractions Closer To 1 Then 0

 3. Algebraic Manipulation: Converting to Decimal

 Converting the fraction to its decimal equivalent is another effective way.
 Any fraction can be converted to a decimal by dividing the numerator by the denominator.
-If the resulting decimal is greater than 0.5, the fraction is closer to 1 than 0.
+On top of that, if the resulting decimal is greater than 0.
+5, the fraction is closer to 1 than 0.

 • Example 2: 1/3 ≈ 0.333.
 Since 0.333 < 0.5, 1/3 is closer to 0 than 1.